Tired of being tired? Ready to make an adrenal fatigue recovery plan?

 Consult your healthcare provider before starting any treatments.

 What is Adrenal Fatigue

-Adrenal fatigue is a stress induced condition with a variety of symptoms such as extreme fatigue, inability handle stress, nervous stomach, tinnitus, and insomnia.
+Adrenal fatigue is a stress induced condition with a variety of symptoms such as extreme fatigue, inability handle stress, nervous stomach, shaking under pressure, tinnitus, and insomnia.

 Adrenals are a part of the hypothalamus-pituitary-adrenal (HPA) axis.
 When you are under stress the hypothalamus assesses how much cortisol, the stress hormone, you need and then it signals the pituitary gland to produce adrenocorticotrophic hormone (ACTH).

 ACTH tells the adrenals to make cortisol and other hormones such as adrenalin.

 Once the stress is over your body returns back to normal.
 But if you are under constant stress this will cause problems.
 Your adrenals can’t keep up with the cortisol demand and eventually you will have low cortisol levels no matter what.

 Low cortisol levels affect the cells, the nervous system, the heart, the liver etc.

 The lower your cortisol level go the worse you will feel.